 “I love leading the athletic department of such an outstanding New England independent school, and to providing programming that is consistent with the educational mission and culture of Concord Academy,” she says.
 Sue joined Concord Academy on July 1, 2015.
 Prior to that, she served as athletic director at Gann Academy in Waltham for eight years.

 Upon her appointment, Rick Hardy, Concord Academy’s head of school, stated that “not only is her background strong, but her commitment to cultivating a balanced athletic program within the context of a diverse and intentional learning and living environment is perfectly aligned with the CA community.”
-Jenny Chandler, dean of faculty, echoed that sentiment, saying Johnson is “a seasoned and visionary AD”.
+Jenny Chandler, dean of faculty at the time, echoed that sentiment, saying Johnson is “a seasoned and visionary AD”.

 Sue can be contacted by emailing firstname.lastname@example.org.